LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- use_module(library(clpfd), []).

-Specifying an empty import list is often used to avoid adding the module exported predicates to plain Prolog.
+Specifying an empty import list is often used to avoid adding the module-exported predicates to plain Prolog.
 In the objects and categories we can then call the library predicates, using implicit or explicit qualification, as explained.
 For example:

 ::